arnorhs/stevejobs/README.md

-## stevejobs
+## SteveJobs

-Simplistic in-memory job/worker manager with rate limiting and custom worker counts.
-(Status: experimental, young proj).
+Simple in-memory job/worker manager with rate limiting and custom worker counts.
+(Status: experimental)

 This is a small library that aids in executing long-running processes outside of your other events.
-It has no underlying backing store, so it's mostly useful for fire-and-forget tasks like updating caches, sending out non-important emails etc.
+It has no underlying backing store, so it's mostly useful for fire-and-forget tasks like crawling & scraping, updating caches, sending out non-important emails etc.

 The plan is to add hooks for you to easily manage how it reads and writes to the queue, so you could use any kind of a backing store you see fit.